 The original Swedish title for this book translates as: Men Who Hate Women.
 When Larsson was 15, he witnessed a gang rape and never forgave himself for being unable to help the girl.
 That his villains be sexual sadists who receive their comeuppance feels like his attempt to redress this while also raising awareness about violence against women.
 I would never fault anyone for raising such awareness, but his intentions muddy his writing.
 When Salander is raped, the reader is repeatedly assured that she isn’t the kind of girl to let it go unpunished.
 Her swift comeuppance: she tasers the guy, ties him up, sodomizes him, and tattoos his stomach: “I am a sadistic pig, a pervert, and a rapist.”
 In crime fiction, the suspense comes from the reader’s fear that the awful villain will commit the awful deed and escape retribution.
 In Larsson’s books, there is no such suspense.
 He is the Walt Disney of crime fiction.
 Violent villains will be violently punished no matter how improbable the string of occurrences necessary to set up punishment.
 Book 2 ends with a real humdinger of improbability.
 His villains all share one aspect: They hate women.
 Because this represents the ultimate evil and baseness in human nature to Larsson, his villains need no other motivation.
 Unfortunately, they are interchangeable with one another, predictably infuriating, and overly simple.

-On that note: yes, this novel can stand alone despite it being the first of three.
+On that note: This novel can stand alone despite it being the first of three.
 The final scene that resolves the financial affair that kicked off the novel seems really, really cheesy as the whole mess is speedily fixed with an enormous bow on top.
 Rather than letting this detract from the end of the novel, view it as a quick set-up for the sequel and let it go.

 Overall: 4 out of 5.
 I read this book in a day.
 It’s difficult to put down once the mystery begins.
 Don’t overanalyze the writing—it’s the pacing and the journey that’s brilliant here, not the execution.
 (Read at least until Blomkvist meets Vanger, admittedly the beginning with the financial stuff is kind of dull.
-Okay, really dull.)
+Really dull.)